1805864/CS220-AU-portfolio/index.md

 ## Student Number: 1805864

+Portfolio Style Website

 **Digital Culture and Communications Student at Essex Univesity**

 Hello!
 My name is Allisha.

 I am a second year student, studying Digital Culture and Communications at the University of Essex.
-Alongside this I
+Alongside this i am also a freelance graphic designer and photographer.

 <br>